 Jonathan has experience working in the government, NGO, private and academic sectors.
 He currently serves as an Attorney Advisor within the USAID Office of the General Counsel covering the Office of Private Capital and Microenterprise (PCM) and the Education Office, both within the Bureau for Economic Growth, Education and Environment (E3).
 Through the PCM office, Mr. Ng provides overall legal and policy guidance for Agency initiatives related to the Agency’s recent launch of its new private sector engagement (PSE) policy.
 He also serves on USAID’s Credit Review Board, the Agency’s internal risk review committee for all loan guarantees issued through the USAID Development Credit Authority.
 Prior to joining USAID, Mr. Ng was the first general counsel of Ashoka: Innovators for the Public, an international NGO known for starting the modern social entrepreneurship movement.
 Mr. Ng began his legal career in New York at White & Case LLP in its energy, infrastructure and project finance group.
 In addition to his work at USAID, Mr. Ng is currently an adjunct faculty member at Georgetown University Law Center, where he co-teaches a course on law and social entrepreneurship.

-Ira Nordlicht, Chief Executive Officer, President and a Director of Alfa Wassermann, Inc.
+Ira Nordlicht, Investor and Former CEO, Alfa Wassermann, Inc.

-Ira Nordlicht is the founding Partner, Nordlicht & Hand, and the Chief Executive Officer, President and Director, Alfa Wassermann, Inc. (U.S.) and Managing Director, Alfa Wassermann, B.V.
+Ira Nordlicht is an Investor and Business Consultant since retiring as the founding Partner, Nordlicht & Hand, Chief Executive Officer and President of Alfa Wassermann, Inc. (U.S.) and Managing Director, Alfa Wassermann, B.V.
 (Holland), (world-wide diagnostics and separations/vaccines/gene therapy company).
-He has also served as a Director of various public and private companies for many years.
+He continues as a Director of Alfa Wassermann, Inc. and serves or has served as a Director of various public and private companies for many years.

-Mr. Nordlicht is a member of the Advisory Board and Strategic Committee, Grunin Center for Law and Social Entrepreneurship at New York University School of Law and founder of The Nordlicht Family Scholarship at New York University School of Law for need-based individuals interested in entering the field of Social Entrepreneurship.
+Mr. Nordlicht is a member of the Advisory Board and Strategic Committee, Grunin Center for Law and Social Entrepreneurship at New York University School of Law and founder of The Nordlicht Family Law and Social Entrepreneurship Scholarship at NYU School of Law for need-based individuals interested in entering this field.

-He served as Trustee and Chair of the Board of Trustees of The Fund for Peace, a Washington-based foreign policy non-profit from 1999-2004 and received the White House and S.B.A.
-Award (Legal Advocate of the Year) in 1997 for helping to establish the Angel Capital Network (ACE Net) 1997
+He served as Trustee and Chair of the Board of Trustees of a Washington-based foreign policy non-profit from 1999-2004 and received the White House and S.B.A.
+Award (Legal Advocate of the Year) in 1997 for helping to establish the Angel Capital Network (ACE Net).

-After graduating from NYU Law School in 1972, Mr. Nordlicht served in the federal government at the Federal Trade Commission and in various positions with the U.S. Senate Foreign Relations Committee and practiced law in New York prior to establishing his own firm.
+After graduating NYU Law School in 1972, Mr. Nordlicht served at the Federal Trade Commission, in various positions with the U.S. Senate Foreign Relations Committee and practiced law in New York prior to establishing his own firm.